Bunny Is a Rider: Background and composition

 Upon releasing the song, Polachek referred to "Bunny Is a Rider" as "a summer jam about being unavailable".
-Keeping the identity of "bunny" a mystery, she revealed, "Bunny is slippery, impossible to get ahold of.
+Keeping the identity of "Bunny" a mystery, she revealed, "Bunny is slippery, impossible to get ahold of.
 Maybe it's a fantasy, maybe it's a bad attitude.
-But anyone can be bunny, at least for three minutes and seventeen seconds".
+But anyone can be Bunny, at least for three minutes and seventeen seconds".
 The production features "a scorching bass performance from producer Danny L Harle, plus his baby daughter's first vocal cameo".

 Critical reception

 The song was met with widespread critical acclaim.
 Jordan Darville of The Fader labeled the song "avant-pop".
 Describing the song as "gently groovy and full of the vocal wizardry Polachek does so well", it was later included on the magazine's "weekly Songs You Need playlist".
 Praising the track, Robin Murray at Clash Music opined that the song is a "fantastic piece of electronic pop" and an "extraordinary return" of Polachek.
 Jade Gomez at Paste felt like the song was a change of pace for Polachek, viewing the release as "a sonic departure from Polachek's dreamy, introspective indie-pop as she veers into spicier territories".
 The prominent "whistles transport listeners into a Caribbean paradise as Polachek reflects on operating untethered to anyone or anything".
 The writers of DIY called the song a "futuristic-pop bop".
 James Rettig at Stereogum noted the "twitchy and smooth" production, complemented by Polachek's "gliding, stuttering processed vocals".

-The song was ranked as the number-one song on Pitchforks year-end list of 2021.
+The song was ranked as the number-one song of 2021 and the fourth best song of the first half of the 2020s by Pitchfork.